What is my User ID?

 Can I use a card from another Minnesota library to check out library materials?

 Yes, as long as your card is in good standing at your home library.
+You will need to create a GRRL account using the card from your home library.

 Do you have a fax machine I can use?